-In its 29th year, the Charleston Festival was home to lively conversation.
+In 2018, the Charleston Festival was home to lively conversation.
 In a period of exceptional political and social volatility, the Festival featured heated agenda-setting debates which mirrored the impassioned discussions that took place at Charleston in the past.

 Perpetuating Charleston’s commitment to experimentation, the Festival included Ali Smith’s commission in response to Duncan Grant and Vanessa Bell’s collaborative project – the Famous Women Dinner Service and The Man Booker Prize 50th anniversary debate.
 Jeanette Winterson’s paid personal tribute to Virginia Woolf’s Orlando in the novel’s 90th year.

 The Charleston Festival brought together a remarkable cast of writers, thinkers, artists and performers to interrogate history, politics, science, literature and society.